 Here are three examples how 2-Way SMS can save agents’ time, protect customer privacy, or answer common questions quickly and efficiently.

 Text your bank and get your balance, pay bills, and check transactions.
 Text your bus stop to the transit company and get a list of which buses are coming when.
 Tasks that have simple questions, with easily automated answers are ideal for 2-Way SMS.
 Pairing simple transactional requests with a simple command to a support call makes the system more flexible and useful.

 2. Manage appointment scheduling

 How often do we find ourselves remembering at the last minute that we forgot to confirm your appointment for a haircut or, worse, the dentist!
 You get a reminder call from your dentist about your appointment.
 You forgot to put it in your calendar six months ago, and now you're booked up and can't make it.
 You have to reschedule and listen to the receptionist give you all the options.
 How long will that take?
 Will you put off the appointment because you don’t have time to talk to the receptionist right then?

 You get an SMS reminder from your dentist.
 You still can’t make the appointment, but you text back “reschedule” and get back a list of possible options.
 You pick a new time that works for you and text that option back and confirm the new appointment.

 Much simpler for you and the receptionist isn't saddled with calling patients every day to confirm something they already knew or deal with reschedules.

 3. Brokering communications

 You use a ride sharing service like Uber or short-term rentals like Airbnb.
 You have a question for your driver or host, but you don't want them to have your cell phone number.
-You send a message through the app (or website) and an SMS is sent through a virtual long number (VLN) to the the driver or host.
-They reply to you but your real number is masked—and so is theirs—the messages get through, questions are answered, but everyone's privacy is maintained.
+You send a message through the app (or website) and an SMS is sent through a virtual long number (VLN) to the driver or host.
+They reply to you, but your real number is masked—and so is theirs—the messages get through, questions are answered, but everyone's privacy is maintained.

 2-Way SMS as a platform